 0-10V (or 0-5V)inputs which can be used to store delay stage positions or other signals.

-here the direct sync motor signals are counted to store the delay stage (is more precise then option 3)
+here the direct sync motor signals are counted (32bit) to store the delay stage position of 2 channels in every scan (is more precise then option 3).

 - TDC (Time Delay Counter)